kalviumcommunity/SQ_82_Suryaprakash_PlanoraAI/README.md

 }
 ```

-- The backend executes the weather API and returns real weather info, which the AI then uses to complete the trip plan.
+- The backend executes the weather API and returns real weather info, which the AI then uses to complete the trip plan..

 ---